 Want to read more?
 Hidden benefits of cinnamon tea

 - 1 liter of water

-- In this case we’re going to make a tea using fresh rosemary.
-The results are excellent and worth trying twice a week.
+- For this treatment we’re going to make a tea using fresh rosemary.
+You should try this recipe out twice a week.
 Keep an eye on the shade of your hair and use it as often as you like.

 - Once you simmer the rosemary, let the mixture cool and rinse your hair with the liquid.
 You don’t need to follow with another rinse or a shampoo – just let it dry naturally and see how smooth and shiny your hair has become.